sybirg/S12_gem/README.md

 #### Related materials in the reference paper
 * Figure 5.
 Model predictions of growth capability of S12 growing aerobically on heptanoate, octanol, styrene, and glucose

+#### Contributor
+* Sol Han (twaller950529@gmail.com), Konkuk University, Seoul, Republic of Korea

+***
+\- This repository was created and maintained by Sol Han (twaller950529@gmail.com), Department of Bioscience and Biotechnology, Konkuk University, Seoul, Republic of Korea.
+\- Inquiries to Sol Han (twaller950529@gmail.com)
+\- Last update: 2023-12-06